RudrakshSJoshi/ANN_Business_Case_Study_XGBoost/README.md

-## This repository contains machine learning models made for WOC 5.0 2023
+## This repository contains machine learning models made for understanding

 ### It has implementations of the following algorithms from scratch.